prelude-so/react-native-sdk/README.md

 npx expo run:android
 ```

-Once you get the dispatch ID through the event, you can report it back to your own API to be forwarded in subsequent network calls.
+Once you get the dispatch identifier through the event, you can report it back to your own API to be forwarded in subsequent network calls.

 There is no restriction on when to call this API, you just need to take this action before you need to report back the dispatch ID.

-It is advisable to make the request early on during the user onboarding process to have the dispatch id available when required.
+The recommended way of integrating it is to call the `dispatchSignals` function before displaying the phone number verification screen in your application.
+This way you can ensure that the device signals are captured and the `dispatchID` can be sent to your back-end with the phone number.
+Your back-end will then perform the verification call to Prelude with the phone number and the dispatch identifier.

 #### Silent Verification

 The Silent Verification feature allows you to verify a phone number without requiring the user to manually enter a verification code.

 It is available for certain carriers and requires a server-side service to handle the verification process.
-For this verification method to work properly, you must gather the device signals mentioned before and report the dispatch identifier to your backend (usually in your APIs verification endpoint).
+For this verification method to work properly, you *must* collect the device signals mentioned before and report the dispatch identifier to your back-end (usually in your APIs verification endpoint).

 Please refer to the [Silent Verification documentation](https://docs.prelude.so/verify/silent/overview) for more information on how to implement this feature.